al3xand3w0lf/STM32L496-DMA-FreeRTOS-SDMMC-SdCard-Base-Project/README.md

 As allways its the users responsibility to read through the code for full understanding

-The Folder "JUST_BECASUE" contains SD Card DMA RTOS project which are working out of the Box configured with CubeMX
+The Folder "JUST_BECAUSE" contains SD Card DMA RTOS project which are working out of the Box configured with CubeMX